| Moose Meat | Fika | Godis |

 Princess cake is a favorite dessert of the Swedes.
 It is light and fluffy, with a cream and usually fruit filling.
 There is also a marzipan shell over the entire cake, and it tastes fantastic.
 The marzipan shell is typically green or yellow in color.
 Some authentic recipes shall be forthcoming.

-If you are overseas, a lot of Swedish food (or Sweden food as some of you seem to search for!) can’t be found easily in the local supermarkets.
-Luckily, we do have a list of great swedish recipes which you can make yourself.
+If you are overseas, a lot of Swedish food can’t be found easily in the local supermarkets.
+Luckily, we do have a list of great Swedish recipes which you can make yourself.
 A lot of the ingredients are very easy to find locally.
 You can also find some Swedish specialties easily online.
 Check out this great blog post about buying Swedish food online.